diogenesofweb/blog/articles/sveltekit_change_lang_attribute.md

 We have our english version at `/`, then french at `/fr`, and ukrainian at `/ua`

-Routes folder looks like this
+Routes folder looks like this.

 ```shell
 routes